What Is the Difference between Rumi and Hafez?

 Rumi and Hafez are two of the most celebrated poets in Persian literature.
-Their works, though separated by a century, continue to inspire readers worldwide with their profound insights into love, spirituality, and the human condition.
-In this exploration, we’ll delve into their unique poetic styles, themes, and the lasting impact of their writings.
-What is the difference between Rumi and Hafez?
+Although they lived about a century apart, their poetry continues to inspire readers worldwide with profound reflections on love, spirituality, and the human condition.

 Who Were Rumi and Hafez?

-Poetic Styles: Form and Expression
+Poetic Style: Form and Expression

 “The wound is the place where the Light enters you.”